lukuenya/Thesis/README.md

 For easiness purposes, we will use binary classification problem to predict the FRIED and FRAGIRE18 states of frailty: 0 for healthy and 1 for frail.

 ## Research Objectives
-1. Develop accurate prediction models for both FRIED and FRAGIRE18 frailty score
+1. Develop accurate prediction models for both FRIED and FRAGIRE18 frailty score/class
 2. Compare and contrast these two frailty assessment methods
 3. Identify key features that influence both scoring systems or classification models
 4. Evaluate the clinical applicability and reliability of ML-based frailty assessments